Computation and Neural Systems

 AAAS: American Association for the Advancement of Science.

-As a Postdoctoral Scholar in Stan Leibler's group group (when he was at Princeton University).
+I was a Postdoctoral Scholar in Stan Leibler's group group in 1998-1999 (when he was at Princeton University).

-As an undergraduate at the University of Chicago, and for half a year doing math in Budapest.
+I was an undergraduate at the University of Chicago from 1987-1991, during which time I spent half a year doing math in Budapest.

 I went to Evanston Township High School and the best math summer camp ever.